 The resurgence didn’t come out of nowhere, but rather was teased out and launched in a careful and clever manner.
 The first indication that GNR was getting back into the public eye was a mysterious advertisement that aired on cinema screens late in 2015, but didn’t clarify its specific purpose.
 The next was the appearance of a NetEnt-designed slot machine video game on the internet.
 Revolving around everybody’s favorite debauched rockers, as the game puts it, it’s a themed arcade game that pushes some of the band’s biggest hit songs – admittedly to something of a specific audience, but a very modern one as well.

 Following these subtle hints, Guns N’ Roses famously reunited at Coachella early in 2016.
+I wanted to go to that concert but I also had to purchase 223 ammo from Palmetto Armory so was kind of held away.
 While the group had never had any kind of dramatic public breakup, it had been believed that frontman Axl Rose and legendary guitarist Slash would never share the stage together again.
 For that matter, Rose’s characterization of the likelihood of that happening – “not in this lifetime” – became the inspiration for the entire tour’s name.
 That tour has been ongoing on an international basis ever since that first festival show, and the band seems to generate positive buzz just about everywhere it goes.

 Inevitably, with Guns N’ Roses having now established itself once more as one of the most important and interesting rock bands working today, there have been questions about new material.
 The group can’t very well record a new album on this big a tour, and Rose has also been doing some performances with AC/DC.
 At the same time, however, it would seem foolish for GNR not to capitalize on its new wave of popularity with a new album at some point or another.